 We have put together a couple of visual/interactive itineraries that you might enjoy.
 The first is an overview of attractions in the area.
 The second is a turn by turn guide to Falling Spring.
 More to come!!

 Hiking in our area ranges from casual one- or two-hour strolls to day-long treks leading to spectacular vistas of rivers, lakes, and waterfalls.
-Our Shenandoah Valley VA Bed and Breakfast, on the edge of the Alleghany Mountains, is great for hiking no matter the season!
+Hummingbird Inn’s location on the edge of the Alleghany Mountains is great for hiking no matter the season!
 Head into Goshen Pass (and the Goshen Wildlife Management Area), just four miles from the Inn, and start your hike at the swinging bridge over the Maury River, or Laurel Run.
 A little further are the 42 miles of trails in Douthat State Park.
 Other trailheads, 15 to 30 minutes by car, are jumping-off places for climbs beside waterfalls or bird-watching ambles in a wetlands sanctuary.

 Just a short–and lovely–drive away